INM-6/nestrl-tutorial/README.rst

 Example 1: Python to Python via ZeroMQ & MUSIC
 -----------------------------------------------

+Preparations:

+- Download and install MUSIC from <https://github.com/incf-music>
+- Download and install MUSIC adapters from <https://github.com/incf-music/music-adapters>
+- Nagivate to example1/

 We now include a MUSIC adapter in the loop.
 We will use the Python scripts from the previous example to send and receive data, but rectify the sine wave using a threshold adapter.